ematvey/pybacktest/README.md

 We use it in our research and production operations.

 ## Tutorial
-Tutorial is provided as ipython notebook.
+Tutorials are provided as ipython notebooks in folder *examples*.
 You run it from cloned repo or [watch via nbviewer](http://nbviewer.ipython.org/urls/raw.github.com/ematvey/pybacktest/master/examples/tutorial.ipynb).

 ## Status
 Single-security backtester is ready.
 Multi-security testing could be implemented by running single-sec backtests and then combining equity.
 Later we will add easier way.